You can learn a lot from the competitive landscape.

 Pay-per-click is a channel to consider when growing your site traffic.
 You may think it’s too expensive for a new brand and requires a skill level you don’t yet have.

-The truth, however, is that PPC can be effectively utilized by beginners to increase your leads and revenue.
+The truth, however, is that PPC can be effectively utilized by beginners to increase leads and revenue.

 To maximize the return on your investment of time and money, you need to target the right keywords.
 Keywords make all the difference between success and failure when it comes to PPC ad campaigns.